ajsmit/R_courses/content/BDC334/chapters/01-introduction.md

 ### Correlations

-We use correlations to establish how the environmental variables relate to one another across the sample sites.
+We use correlations to establish the extent to which environmental variables relate to one another across the sample sites.
+Note, therefore, that correlations performed to a sites × variable table are done between columns (variables), not rows as in the Euclidian distance calculation, which compares the rows (sites).
 We do not need to standardise as one would do for the calculation of Euclidian distances.
-Correlations values (so called `\(r\)`-values) vary in magnitude from -1 (a perfect inverse relationship) through 0 (no relationship whatsoever) to 1 (a perfect positive linear lrelationship).
+Correlation coefficients (so called `\(r\)`-values) vary in magnitude from -1 (a perfect inverse relationship) through 0 (no relationship whatsoever) to 1 (a perfect positive linear lrelationship).

+The resultant pairwise correlation matrix shows the names of the environmental variables as both column and row names.
+Contrast this with what is presented as row and column names in the distance matrix.

 ![**Figure 8.**](/BDC334/images/Correlation_env_calc.png)